ptzagk/react-roadmap/README.md

 Said this, our first course in the React section covers all the React ecosystem.
 Face this as a general introduction to each topic that will be studied deeply in the following sections.

+In the sections about React, Webpack, and ES2015+, the initial resources are more superficial and the last ones are going deeper in the respective topic.
+You can opt to learn the basics first and return to them later, but don't skip them without have a basic knowledge of the matter.

 ## How To Colaborate
 To suggest new sections or new resources, open an issue explaining why we should add/remove some resource/section.
 After at least 5 people approve (:+1:) your indication, you will be invited to create the pull request.